/img/avatar2.png

 vSphere with Tanzu Supervisor Services Part IV - Virtual Machine Service to support Hybrid Application Architectures

 Hybrid Application Architectures As technology advances at a rapid pace, the landscape of application development continues to evolve.
 The demand for agility, scalability, and cost-effectiveness has given rise to a new breed of architectures that seamlessly integrate modern cloud-native principles with established traditional workloads.
-One such paradigm that has gained significant traction is the hybrid application architecture, which combines the power of service-oriented architectures (SOA) with the reliability and versatility of virtual machines (VMs).
+One such paradigm that has gained significant traction is the hybrid application architecture, which combines the power of microservice architectures with the reliability and versatility of virtual machines (VMs).

 vSphere with Tanzu Supervisor Services Part III - Lifecycle Management of Supervisor Services